 How to Stay Fit and Hydrated in the South

 Various places in the United States claim to have the worst summers.
 Californians complain about high temperatures and high humidity.
 In Arizona, scorching temperatures test the upper bounds of the thermometer.
 Residents of the Northeast want everyone to know about their humid summers.
 Perhaps no place is more unbearable during the summer than the South, though.
 Extreme humidity is an understatement here.
+What you put in your body under these conditions has a profound effect on your overall health.

 The South Can Feature Brutal Summer Days Regardless of Temperature